has now passed and applications are no longer being accepted. Please check

 back in August for information about upcoming searches.

 The Rockefeller University seeks exceptional, interactive and creative scientists to join its faculty.
 We invite applications from outstanding candidates for tenure-track positions.

 The University provides strong support for the research work of its faculty.
 The positions offer competitive salary, benefits and start-up funds, renovated laboratory space, access to numerous state-of-the art core facilities and extensive opportunities for collaboration both within the University and with neighboring institutions.

 Applications should be submitted electronically through our Online Application System at http://oas.rockefeller.edu.
 Applicants should follow the online application procedure which includes submitting the following:

 - Curriculum Vitae with a publications list

 - Statement of Research with a two-page description of significant research accomplishments and a two-page description of future research plans (four pages maximum)

 - Relevant publications (optional, maximum of three)

-- Contact information for a minimum of 3 references (optional for applicants who currently have tenure-track positions)
+- Contact information for a minimum of three references

 If you have questions regarding submitting an application, please contact our Administrator at email@example.com.